 Mushrooms are packed full of vitamins as well as being low in fat and sodium.
-They’re also a source of vitamin B12, which is perfect for vegetarians and vegans who need this vitamin, as it’s mostly found in animal products like meat, fish and poultry.
-This, along with their meaty texture and umami flavour, makes them an ideal substitute for animal proteins.
+They’re also a source of vitamin B12.
+This makes them perfect for vegetarians and vegans, as B12 is mostly found in animal products like meat, fish and poultry.
+This, along with their meaty texture and umami flavour, makes mushrooms an ideal substitute for animal proteins.

-To help you try your hand at cooking tasty tofu and mushie-based meals that your friends and family will love so much they’ll beg for seconds, we’ve asked for advice from acclaimed chef and founder of The Spice Tailor, Anjum Anand.
-Growing up in a vegetarian family meant that Anand learned to appreciate both tofu and mushroom for their taste and versatility.
+Want to try your hand at cooking tasty tofu and mushie-based meals that your friends and family will love so much they’ll beg for seconds?
+We’ve asked for advice from acclaimed chef and founder of The Spice Tailor, Anjum Anand.
+Growing up in a vegetarian family meant that Anand learned to appreciate both tofu and mushrooms for their taste and versatility.

 Anand’s tofu and mushroom cooking tips

-Browning mushrooms will really add to their “meaty” flavour, so Anand recommends you get your pan nice and hot and only add a little oil.
+Browning mushrooms will really add to their “meaty” flavour.
+Anand recommends you get your pan nice and hot and only add a little oil.

 “They absorb fat, so will get quite oily if there’s too much in the pan,” she advises.
-“And don’t overcrowd your pan, or the temperature drops and the mushrooms stew and boil rather than brown.
+“And don’t overcrowd your pan.
+The temperature will drop and the mushrooms will stew and boil rather than brown.
 I let them brown on one side and don’t move them about.
-Once browned on once side, I turn them over and repeat.
-Different mushrooms have different depths of flavour, so depending on the variety, you can season or spice accordingly.”
+Once browned on one side, I turn them over and repeat.
+Different mushrooms have different depths of flavour.
+So, depending on the variety, you can season or spice accordingly.”

 Tofu and mushroom “neatball” massaman curry

-This recipe is a plant-based comfort food-lover’s dream.
-It combines tofu and mushrooms to create tantalising “neatballs”, and is served with a rich, delicious massaman curry sauce, which means this dish will hit every flavour mark you’re after.
+This recipe is a plant-based comfort food lover’s dream.
+It combines tofu and mushrooms to create tantalising “neatballs”, served with a rich massaman sauce.

 Serves 3-4 (makes 16 balls)